vpetersson/prommgr/README.md

  * High memory usage.
  * Disk is expected to fill up in the next four hours (for root partition).

-When an alert is fired, the webhook content will look like this:
+When an alert is fired, the webhook (target configured in `prom/webhook.yml`) content will look like this:

 ```
 {'alerts': [{'annotations': {'summary': 'Instance 1.2.3.4:9100 is down'},